 Prepare 5 ml of “microscopy assay buffer” (20 mM HEPES pH 7.5, 150 mM KCl, 1 mM MgCl2 and an oxygen scavenger system containing 50 μg/ml glucose oxidase, 10 μg/ml catalase and 1 mM DTT).
 Glucose at a final concentration of 20 mM is added freshly before each experiment to each sample (2 µl of a 2 M Glucose stock in water for a 200 µl sample).

-Add 200 μl of a 2mg/ml BSA solution to a well of an 8-chambered Lab-Tek slide and incubate for 10 min to coat the glass surface.
+Add 200 μl of a 2mg/ml BSA solution to a well of an 8-chambered Lab-Tek slide and incubate for 10 min to coat the glass surface to prevent the lipid from attaching and spreading to the glass surface.

 Wash off excess BSA by rinsing the well twice with 200 μl of microscopy assay buffer.